 NO BREAD FOR BARNEY: Think twice before leaving that homemade bread dough atop the oven to rise.
 According to the ASPCA’s Animal Poison Control Center, when bread dough is ingested, an animal’s body heat causes the dough to rise in the stomach.
 As alcohol is produced during the rising process, the dough expands.
 Pets who have eaten bread dough may experience abdominal pain, vomiting, disorientation and depression.

 PEANUT BUTTER WARNING: Using peanut butter as a holiday treat for your pet?
 Remember to check the label!
-Xylitol is a sugar substitute now added to some peanut butters.
+Xylitol is a sugar substitute now added to some peanut butters, along with other foods and candies.
 It’s safe for most humans, but deadly to pets, even in small quantities!
-Find more information here!
-It’s also a bad idea to give any animal caffeine-laced peanut butter; serious health problems could ensue.
+Be sure to check labels for Xylitol or other ingredients that could be dangerous for your pet.
+It’s also a bad idea to give any animal caffeine-laced peanut butter or other foods; serious health problems could ensue.

 GARBAGE PICKERS?
 Some animals patiently wait for the chance to pick through the garbage when you’re not around.
 Aluminum foils with juices, plastic wraps with frostings, even tasty strings from tying turkeys…well, the temptation can just be too much for your deprived pets.
 Keep your garbage bags away from where pets can chew through them to get to the goods.
 Ingestion of these items can be life-threatening.